oracle-quickstart/oci-rsa-ansible-wazuh/README.md

 up the Wazuh cluster which consists of a Wazuh Manager node and two Wazuh Worker nodes.
 The cluster is used for security monitoring, threat detection, integrity monitoring, and more.

+This repository was developed by the Oracle OCI Regulatory Solutions and Automation(RSA) team.

 ## Ansible Role: wazuh-cluster
 We developed this role to stand the Wazuh Cluster based on the configurations and requirements.
 Installs the Wazuh Manager and Wazuh Worker on the target instances.
 More information on the wazuh-cluster role and role variables can be found